CINEMATIC PHOTOGRAPHY

 Show courage of character, be real women and real men, but please be real.
 A lot of Instagram pictures today are manipulated via Face App and Co, slick and alienated, a real identity theft.
 There is an urge to achieve absolute perfection, which cannot be maintained in real life and thus frustrates many people and makes them ill.
 Personally, I would also find it boring and quite pretentious to rob women and men of their identity in hours of Photoshop beauty surgery.

-Your passion is black and white or do you also shoot in color?
+Do you have a passion for black and white or do you also shoot in color?

 It doesn’t matter if it’s Hollywood actors or people like you and me.
 In your pictures, they all look particularly expressive and authentic.